 - Built-in high performance web application server (Undertow, Jetty)

 Aspectran consists of the following major packages:

-Add-on package for integrating Jetty
+Add-on package for building web application servers using Jetty

 Add-on package for integrating MyBatis

 Add-on package required to use the FreeMarker template engine

 Add-on package required to use the Pebble template engine

 The development of Aspectran was started in March 2008, but it was first published on September 1th 2015.

 The name Aspectan was created in July 2012 and it is a combination of Aspect and Translet.